edgelesssys/constellation/docs/docs/getting-started/examples/horizontal-scaling.md

 ```bash
 kubectl get nodes
 ```
-For deeper insights, take a look at the logs of the autoscaler Pod which contains more details about the scaling decision process:
+For deeper insights, see the logs of the autoscaler Pod, which contains more details about the scaling decision process:
 ```bash
 kubectl logs -f deployment/constellation-cluster-autoscaler -n kube-system
 ```